 by Tracy Johnson

 The director of Marketing at Coca Cola delivered an amazing speech to advertising executives.
-This was a time before Facebook, smartphones and personalized music choices.
+This was back in the dark ages, a time before Facebook, smartphones and personalized music choices.
 It included a 10-point checklist on how to win in radio.
-Well, he was talking about business but it applies to radio.
+Well, he was talking about business in general, but it applies to radio.

-The presentation had dozens of deep, far-reaching applications for radio, and it changed the way I approach radio forever.
+The presentation had dozens of deep, far-reaching applications for the radio industry, and it changed the way I approach radio forever.

 Powerful Communication & Consumer Connection

-It’s no longer enough to buy a big TV – or external marketing – campaign and count on that to drive ratings.
+It’s no longer enough to buy a big TV ad budget.
+In fact, all external marketing isn’t as effective as it once was.
+You can’t just run an ad campaign and count on that to drive your business.

 The Future Brings Fleeting Loyalties

 Isn’t it amazing that this insight was delivered before the deluge of competition from social media?
 Less loyalty is unavoidable because consumers have fickle tendencies, and an explosion of choice.

 Choice is our biggest challenge.
 A decade ago, our medium was being rendered less relevant.
 Hundreds of entertainment options presented compelling alternatives for listener attention.
 Then, and still today, radio in general has refused to adapt, evolve and create new, contemporary programming approaches.

 Broadcasters must innovate and refuse to fall into a trap of complacency.
 The phrase, “That’s how we have always done it, and that’s how we’ve been successful” should be eliminated from discussions, meetings and thinking.
 Search for what’s next.
 What was good enough in the past is not good enough in the future, or for that matter, the present.